linkml/linkml-registry/src/docs/registry.md

 A data model for managing information about chemical entities, ranging from atoms through molecules to complex mixtures.

-Aspects of this have been cribbed from various sources including CHEBI, SIO, Wikipedia/Wikidata, the NCATS Translator Chemical Working Group, but all mistakes are my own.
+Aspects of this have been cribbed from various sources including ChEBI, SIO, Wikipedia/Wikidata, the NCATS Translator Chemical Working Group, but all mistakes are my own.